ajomuch92/vue-standalone-modal/README.md

 </script>
 ```

 And avoiding to use your custom modal component into the template.
+See a full example [here](https://github.com/ajomuch92/vue-standalone-modal/tree/main/example)

+**IT'S COMPATIBLE WITH ALL LIBRARIES AND COMPONENTS FOR VueJS v2**

 ## Author